 The shareholders of our VIEs may have potential conflicts of interest with us, and we cannot assure you that their interests will be aligned with ours.
-Chaohui Chen, Zhiping Peng and four other beneficial owners of our company, hold 50.17%, 49.67% and 0.16% of the equity interests in Beijing Technology, respectively.
-Mr. Chaohui Chen is our founder, director and the chief executive officer.
-Mr. Zhiping Peng is our founder and the chairman of our board of directors.
-Two other shareholders of Beijing Technology, Wen Gao and Zhongqi Kuang, also serve as our executive officers.
+For example, while holders of equity interest in Beijing Technology are also beneficial owners of our shares, their economic interests are disproportionate in Beijing Technology and our company, leading to misalignment of economic incentives.
+Messrs Wen Gao, Zhongqi Kuang, Baixing Wang, Xingya Qiu, Chaohui Chen and Zhiping Peng each holds 86.54%, 7.34%, 3.09%, 1.03%, 1.0% and 1.0% of the equity interests in Beijing Technology, respectively.
+Mr. Wen Gao is a director, a founder, the chief sales officer, and beneficial owner of our company.
+Mr. Zhongqi Kuang is our chief supply chain officer.
+Mr. Chaohui Chen serves as a director and the chief executive officer of our company and is a founder and beneficial owner of our company.
+Mr. Zhiping Peng serves as the chairman of our board of directors and is a founder and beneficial owner of our company.
+Mr. Baixing Wang and Mr. Xingya Qiu are beneficial owners of our company.
 The shareholders of our VIEs may breach, or cause our VIEs to breach, or refuse to renew, the existing contractual arrangements we have with them and our VIEs, which would have a material adverse effect on our ability to effectively control our VIEs and receive economic benefits from it.
 For example, the shareholders may be able to cause our agreements with our VIEs to be performed in a manner adverse to us by, among other things, failing to remit payments due under the contractual arrangements to us on a timely basis.
 We cannot assure you that when conflicts of interest arise, any or all of these shareholders will act in the best interests of our company or such conflicts will be resolved in our favor.
-Currently, we do not have any arrangements to address potential conflicts of interest between these shareholders and our company, except that we could exercise our purchase option under the exclusive option agreements with these shareholders to request them to transfer all of their equity interests in the VIEs to a PRC entity or individual designated by us, to the extent permitted by PRC law.
-For individuals who are also our directors and officers, we rely on them to abide by the laws of the Cayman Islands, which provide that directors and officers owe a fiduciary duty to the company that requires them to act in good faith and in what they believe to be the best interests of the company and not to use their position for personal gains.
+Currently, we do not have any arrangements to address potential conflicts of interest between these shareholders and our company, except that we could exercise our purchase option under the exclusive option agreements with these shareholders to reque are also our directors and officers, we rely on them to abide by the laws of the Cayman Islands, which provide that directors and officers owe a fiduciary duty to the company that requires them to act in good faith and in what they believe to be the best interests of the company and not to use their position for personal gains.
 The shareholders of our VIEs have appointed Beijing uCloudlink as their attorney-in-fact to exercise their rights, including power, with respect to our VIEs.
-If we cannot resolve any conflict of interest or dispute between us
+If we cannot resolve any conflict of interest or dispute between us and these shareholders, we would have to rely on legal proceedings, which could result in disruption of our business and subject us to substantial uncertainty as to the outcome of any such legal proceedings.